 One way to increase computational efficiency is batching, which combines many (potentially tens) of input images to achieve optimal throughput.
 However, high batch size also comes with a latency penalty.
 So, for more real-time oriented usages, lower batch sizes (as low as a single input) are used.
 Refer to the Benchmark App sample, which allows latency vs. throughput measuring.

-To gain better performance on accelerators, such as VPU, the Inference Engine uses the asynchronous approach (see Integrating Inference Engine in Your Application (current API)).
+To gain better performance on accelerators, such as VPU or FPGA, the Inference Engine uses the asynchronous approach (see Integrating Inference Engine in Your Application (current API)).
 The point is amortizing the costs of data transfers, by pipe-lining, see Async API explained.
 Since the pipe-lining relies on the availability of the parallel slack, running multiple inference requests in parallel is essential.
 Refer to the Benchmark App sample, which enables running a number of inference requests in parallel.
 Specifying different number of request produces different throughput measurements.

 Note that when latency is of concern, there are additional tips for multi-socket systems.
 When input is limited to the single image, the only way to achieve the best latency is to limit execution to the single socket.
 The reason is that single image is simply not enough to saturate more than one socket.
 Also NUMA overheads might dominate the execution time.
 Below is the example command line that limits the execution to the single socket using numactl for the best latency value (assuming the machine with 28 phys cores per socket):

-Note that if you have more than one input, running as many inference streams as you have NUMA nodes (or sockets) usually gives the same best latency as a single request on the single socket, but much higher throughput.
+Note that if you have more than one input, running as many inference requests as you have NUMA nodes (or sockets) usually gives the same best latency as a single request on the single socket, but much higher throughput.
 Assuming two NUMA nodes machine: